-D11.
-Describe additional requirements for transfer admission, if applicable:

-Transfer Credit Policies

-- D12.
-Report the lowest grade earned for any course that may be transferred for credit: \underline{D} - D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 90 Unit type Semester Credit Hours (SCH) - D14.
-Maximum number of credits or courses that may be transferred from a four-year institution:Number 90Unit type Semester Credit Hours (SCH) - D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A
+D10.
+Does an open admission policy, if reported, apply to transfer students?
+Yes No D11.
+Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
+Report the lowest grade earned for any course that may be transferred for credit: D D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 90 Unit type Credit hour D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type Credit hour

-D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 (25%)
+- D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A - D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 SCH (25%)